GTA 6's Soundtrack Is Going to Be Monumental (And Here's Why)

 What We’re Expecting (And Hoping For)

-GTA 6’s music has the potential to be the most ambitious soundtrack in video game history.
-The Vice City setting is the perfect vessel — a fusion of cultures, eras, and genres that can produce something extraordinary.
-Reggaeton pulsing through the streets at night, classic rock on the highway at sunset, electronic beats in the VIP clubs… the promise is immense.
+GTA 6’s music has the potential to be among the most ambitious soundtracks in video game history.
+The Vice City setting is well-suited to that ambition: a fusion of cultures, eras, and genres capable of producing something genuinely distinctive.
+Reggaeton pulsing through the streets at night, classic rock on the highway at sunset, electronic beats in the VIP clubs.
+The promise is real, even if the details remain unconfirmed.